aliceysl/alice-li-portfolio/critique-by-design.md

 This figure displays the distribution of vehicle recalls across defect categories for the top 15 automakers.
 Darker shades indicate higher recall volumes, while lighter shades represent lower volumes.
 Note: The data excludes market share, so recall volumes do not serve as a quality indicator.

+**Insights**

+Categories such as Airbags, Electrical System, Powertrain, and Engine consistently show high recall volumes across brands, indicating they are common high-risk systems.
+Toyota stands out particularly in the Airbags category (reflecting the Takata airbag incident), GM has high recall volumes in the Electrical category, while Ford shows relatively higher recall rates in the Powertrain and Steering categories.
+Heatmaps provide a clear overview of each brand's “problem hotspots,” revealing which systems are more frequently affected by issues specific to that brand.

+**Limitations**

+Recall Reasons feature complex naming conventions, requiring manual consolidation into primary categories, which may compress details.
+Heatmaps present relative comparisons rather than proportional composition or risk intensity.

+---

+### Brand → Defect Category Recall Flow Chart

+**Description**

+This Sankey diagram illustrates how recall incidents from the top 15 automakers are distributed across different defect categories.
+Nodes on the left represent automakers, while nodes on the right denote primary defect categories; line thickness indicates the number of recalled vehicles per brand within each category.
+Sankey diagrams highlight the flow structure from “brand → defect category,” complementing line charts and heatmaps by revealing holistic relationships they cannot display.

 <img src="sankey.png" width="800">

 **Figure 3.
 Recall Flow Between Brands and Defect Categories (2010–2022).**
 This figure illustrates how recall volumes from the top 15 automobile manufacturers (2010–2022) are categorized by major defects.
 The width of each flow represents the number of vehicles affected, allowing readers to quickly identify which defect categories account for the largest share of recalls for each manufacturer.
 This visualization highlights structural patterns in recall distributions that are not readily apparent in trend lines or heat maps.

+**Insights**

+Categories such as Airbags, Engine, and Electrical exhibit the heaviest recall flows, indicating they are high-recall items common across brands.
+Recall distributions vary significantly by brand:
+- Toyota shows substantial recall flows in the Airbags category,
+- GM has higher recall volumes in the Electrical category,
+- Nissan's recalls cluster more heavily in Fuel System and Electrical.

+Some brands exhibit more balanced recall distributions, indicating recall events across multiple systems without a specific single weakness.

+**Limitations**

+To maintain chart readability, defect categories were consolidated and grouped.
+Only the top 15 brands are shown; others are excluded.
+This is a directional visualization presenting relative flow, not suitable for precise proportion comparisons.
+Data excludes sales volume and market share; thus, flow does not indicate quality differences.

 ## References